As employees, receiving reward and recognition when we perform well makes us feel acknowledged and appreciated.

 Unhappy employees breed unhealthy work environments.

-It is usually common that in unhealthy workplaces employees receive less supervisorial support as well as reward and recognition.
+It is usually common that in unhealthy workplaces Employees receive less supervisorial support as well as reward and recognition.
 This can also coincide with employees experiencing higher levels of stress and lower levels of engagement.
 It only takes one unhappy employee to negatively impact workplace culture.

 Employees that are unhappy can alienate their co-workers and make it difficult for them to perform well.
 It is important employers to note that a sense of community and collaboration is good for business.
-Positive relationships between employees and their colleagues lead to an expansion of resources by allowing for the sharing of information and skills.
+Positive relationships between employees and their colleagues leads to an expansion of resources by allowing for the sharing of information and skills.
 These relationships are also a form of support for employees, which allows them to overcome work challenges.

 How does your company affect your mental health?